hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/hypo69/code_assistant/main.md

 ### `main`

-**Description**: The main function that orchestrates the code assistant's execution.
+**Description**: The main function that orcheStartes the code assistant's execution.

 **Parameters**:
 - None